bellyfat/email-validate/README.md

 Check whether the domain part of the given email address (the part behind the "@") is known as a disposable and temporary email address domain.
 These are often used to register dummy users in order to spam or abuse some services.

-A list of such domains is maintained at ContainerPi temporary email data(daily update!!!), and this module uses that list.
+A list of such domains is maintained at [DadouData](https://dadoudata.com) temporary email data(daily update!!!), and this module uses that list.

 `validate_email_or_fail()` raises `DomainBlacklistedError` if the email address belongs to a blacklisted domain.